 The Creative Circus places a great deal of emphasis on graduates getting paid to do what they learned to do in school.
 The Circus offers assistance to graduates seeking employment opportunities.
 In addition to working with recent graduates, our Career Services department plans Portfolio Reviews, schedules our Circus Forums, forges and maintains important industry contacts, and helps to keep our illustrious alumni connected.
-These are just some of the reasons our reputation in creative industries is unparalleled & why we have over a 98% placement rate.
+These are just some of the reasons our reputation in creative industries is unparalleled & why we consistently have a placement rate of over 90%.

 The Creative Circus offers assistance to graduates seeking employment opportunities.
 Some of the services provided by the Career Services Department include, but are not limited to: Personal Placement Counseling, National Contact Lists of Employers, Salary Guides, Follow-Up Surveys, Graduate Industry Portfolio Reviews, and Mentor Assignments.
 Students may seek counsel of this department as long as they are enrolled in good standing and/or have completed all requirements of their educational program.
 The Creative Circus does not promise employment and can not be held responsible if a student fails to find gainful employment.

 The Grad Handbook, received by all graduate quarter students, contains all of the requirements for graduation as well as a list of items to be generated for a job search.
 Advance copies of this handbook can be obtained from the Department Heads or the Career Services Director.
 Meeting with the Career Services Director, prior to graduation for a graduate exit interview, is required.
 Students must be active, pro-active and responsive when the school’s Career Services Office requests job search materials.
 Placement assistance is only available to Circus graduates.
-“Completers” will not be able to utilize the assistance of the Career Services Department.
+“Completers” will not be able to utilize the assistance of the Career Services Department, unless and until their portfolio has been deemed graduation worthy.
 Maintaining a close communication with the Career Services Department regarding employment updates is essential to the continuing success of the Circus placement efforts.